Padarayanapura incident an act of 'goondaism': Karnataka CM BSY; directs strict action

 Bengaluru, Apr 21: Karnataka Chief Minister B S Yediyurappa on Monday termed the ruckus at Padrayanapure here when officials had gone to shift secondary contacts to quarantine facility as an act of goondaism, and directed police to take stringent action against those taking law into their hands.

-"Yesterday's incident at Padarayanapura, is an act of goondaism against police, health and BBMP (civic body) officials.
+"Yesterday's incident at Padarayanapura is an act of goondaism against police, health and BBMP (civic body) officials.
 They have destroyed the barricades erected there and chairs used by government staff there," Yediyurappa said.

 Extension of lockdown imminent in Karnataka: Final call after report submitted to PM says BSY